awesome-pro/neon-website/content/docs/guides/flyway.md

 </CodeTabs>

-## Retrieve your Neon database connection string
+## Retrieve your Unique database connection string

-From the Neon **Dashboard**, retrieve your password and a Java connection string from the **Connection Details** widget.
+From the Unique **Dashboard**, retrieve your password and a Java connection string from the **Connection Details** widget.

 Your Java connection string should look something like this: